LyndonWangWork/Claude-Code-Usage-Tracker/README.md

 2. **View Overall Statistics** - See total costs, tokens, messages, and session metrics
 3. **Browse Projects** - Switch to the Projects tab to see per-project breakdowns
 4. **Toggle Compact Mode** - Click the compact button to switch to a compact floating window
+5. **Mini Mode** - In compact mode, move your mouse away from the window for 10 seconds to automatically enter mini mode (single-line display).
+Double-click to restore to compact mode
-5. **Pin to Top** - Use the pin button to keep the window always on top
+6. **Pin to Top** - Use the pin button to keep the window always on top

 ## Data Source